 The flow state refers to a mental phenomenon first described by psychologist Mihaly Csikszentmihalyi.
 It is described as “being completely involved in an activity for its own sake”.
 Where our sense of self falls away and we become hyper-focused on an activity or task.

-For busy medical students looking to tap into this powerful frame of mind, Csikszentmihalyi (in the book Flow) recommends four approaches:
+For busy individuals looking to tap into this powerful frame of mind, Csikszentmihalyi (in the book Flow) recommends four approaches:

 - Picking an activity we enjoy or are passionate about